Radio

 Let’s build and execute the “RadioDef” example.

-• Drag a “BootstrapGrid, Label, TextArea, Radio, and Submit” control to the canvas and arrange them as shown below.
+• Drag a “BootstrapGrid, Label, TextArea, Radio, and Submit” control onto the canvas and arrange them as shown below.

 • Double-click the “Radio” control to configure the “Settings” properties.
-A pop-up window is displayed for configuration.
-Provide a name for the control.
-Provide the radio values in “value, key” format.
+A pop-up window appears for configuration.
+Enter a name for the control.
+Enter the radio values in “value, key” format.
 The “key” is required to configure the conditional display (show or hide) of other Form fields.
-Provide the default radio value.
-Select the display type between horizontal and vertical.
+Set the default radio value.
+Select the display type as horizontal or vertical.
 Select the “Required” checkbox for mandatory user input.
-Select the “Hide” checkbox if you decide to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the list and not make any selection.
+Select the “Hide” checkbox to hide this widget during runtime.
+Select the “Read-Only” checkbox to view the list without making a selection.
 Click the Save button.

 • Double-click the “Radio” widget to configure the “Conditions” properties.
 Click the plus sign (+) to insert an empty row.
 Configure the display conditions here.
-Provide the control key value and map it with the required Form field to show on this condition.
-Otherwise, the selected Form field is hidden during runtime.
-The example below displays the label and text area Form fields during runtime when the user selects the “Yes” radio button value.
-Click on the plus sign (+) to add more display conditions.
-The Form controls are displayed when the appropriate radio values are selected during run time.
+Provide the control key value and map it to the required Form field to show under this condition.
+Otherwise, the selected Form field is hidden at runtime.
+The example below shows the label and text area Form fields at runtime when the user selects the “Yes” radio button value.
+Click the plus sign (+) to add more display conditions.
+The Form controls are displayed when the appropriate radio values are selected at runtime.
 Click the Save button.

 • Double-click the “Radio” widget to configure the “Styling” properties.
-Select the checkbox to apply bold, italic, and underlined styles to the label.
+Select the checkbox to apply bold, italic, and underline styles to the label.
 Select the Foreground and Background colors from the drop-down list.
 Select the font size from the drop-down list.
-Provide the syntax for the CSS styles.
+Enter the CSS syntax for the styles.
 Select the classes to apply from the global drop-down list.
 Click the Save button.

 • Double-click the “Radio” widget to configure the “Other” properties.
-Provide the tool tip text information.
+Enter the tool tip text.
 Click the Save button.

 • Double-click the “Radio” widget to configure the “Globalize” properties.
 The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select the language from the drop-down list and click the Translate button.
+Otherwise, select a language from the drop-down list, then click the Translate button.
 Click the Save button.

 • Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form Instance and select the check box to edit this Form Instance.
+Select Actions > Create Form Instance.
+Generate a new Form Instance, then select the check box to edit it.

 • The Form is rendered to the user as shown below.
 The default radio value is “No”.
-The Form field remains hidden as the control field (or value) is not selected in this example below.
+The Form field remains hidden because the control field (or value) is not selected in this example.

-• Select the “Yes” radio value.
-The Form fields are displayed as the control field (or value) selected in the example below.
+• Select the “Yes” radio option.
+The Form fields are displayed based on the control field (or value) selected, as shown in the example below.
 Provide the user input and click the Submit button to complete the process.

 Definition Sample: